yaronf/mint/README-pinning.md

 go run bin/mint-client/main.go -pinning -pinning-database client.db &
 ```

-Add the flag ``-pinning-ramdown`` on the server side to run the server in rampdown mode, where it does not return a new ticket to the client.
+Add the flag ``-pinning-rampdown`` on the server side to run the server in rampdown mode, where it does not return a new ticket to the client.

 # Administrative Commands